tronprotocol/wallet-cli/README.md

 > The ID of the trading pair to be funded

 token_id, quant
-> TokenId and quantity of capital injection
+> TokenId and quantity (unit in base unit) of capital injection

 When conducting a capital injection, depending on its quantity (quant), a proportion of each token in the trading pair will be withdrawn from the account, and injected into the trading